jsgroth/CoffeePSX/README.md

 # ps1-emu

 Work-in-progress attempt at a PlayStation emulator.
-Barely anything is implemented right now, very few games boot.
-Display is simply a dump of VRAM, interpreted as a 1024x512 grid of RGB555 pixels.
+Few games boot right now.

 For now at least I am doing this as a standalone emulator instead of adding it to my multi-system emulator so that I can more easily experiment with different ways of handling rendering and parallelism.